Korean King sitting on a throne wearing red

 밀림의 제왕은 바로 사자야. (millime jewangeun baro sajaya.)

-Lion is the king of the jungle.
+The lion is the king of the jungle.

-Now that you know how to say king in Korean, are you excited to learn how to refer to the rest of the royal family members in Korean as well?
-Let us know what other royal words you’d like to learn next!
-And come back for more great Korean words to help you learn.
+Now that you know how to say “king” in Korean, are you excited to learn how to refer to the rest of the royal family members in Korean as well?
+Next, let’s learn how to say “queen” in Korean.

 Want more Korean phrases?
 Click here for a complete list!